 This should not scare anyone away from owning a basswood because when its flowers are full of nectar, the bees are so focused on getting that nectar that they will never even notice you.
 Try to get a bee’s attention while it is working a basswood tree.
 Seriously, try it.
 They will be oblivious to your existence.
 There is so much nectar in one basswood tree and so many flowers.
 It is a very important food source for honey bees and native bees.

 Want to plant an American Linden tree?
 Good news – they grow easily and quickly from seed.
-They are native to the United States and do well in almost all of our climates.
+They are native to the United States and do well in almost all U.S. climates.

 We have basswoods growing in an environment that is not preferred by the tree (on a sand prairie) but in this case we grow them near our lake and forest edges where the ground is more reliably moist.
 If you have clay or a wetter (but not water logged) environment, they should be very happy.